DataDog/dogstatsd-ruby/README.md

   * using singletons instances of the DogStatsD client and not allocating one each time you need one, letting the buffering mechanism flush metrics, or,
   * properly closing your DogStatsD client instance when it is not needed anymore using the method `Datadog::Statsd#close` to release the resources used by the instance and to close the socket

+### Known incompatibility with v5.x

+Version v5.x of DogStatsD-ruby is using a companion thread for preemptive flushing, it brings better performances for application having a high-throughput of statsd metrics, but it comes with incompatibility with:

+    * applications forking after having created the dogstatsd instance: forking a process can't duplicate the existing threads, meaning that one of the process won't have a companion thread to flush the metrics
+    * applications creating a lot of different instances of the client without closing them.
+It is important to close the instance to free the thread and the socket it is using

+If you are using [Sidekiq](https://github.com/mperham/sidekiq), please make sure to close the client instance that are instanciated.
+[See this example on using DogStatsD-ruby v5.x with Sidekiq](https://github.com/DataDog/dogstatsd-ruby/blob/master/examples/sidekiq_example.rb)

+If you are using [Puma](https://github.com/puma/puma) or [Unicorn](https://yhbt.net/unicorn.git), please make sure to create the instance of DogStatsD in the workers, not in the main process before it forks to create its workers.
+See [this comment for more details](https://github.com/DataDog/dogstatsd-ruby/issues/179#issuecomment-845570345).

+Applications which are in these situations and don't want to/can't change their behavior should pin dogstatsd-ruby v4.x using `gem 'dogstatsd-ruby', '~> 4.0'`.
+Please note that we will maintain v4.x branch for these reasons until a new version fit these use-cases as well.

 ### Origin detection over UDP

 Origin detection is a method to detect which pod DogStatsD packets are coming from in order to add the pod's tags to the tag list.